pivotal-cf/bookbinder/README.md

 ## Bootstrapping with Bundler

-Once rbenv or rvm is set up and the correct ruby version is set up (2.0.0-p195), run (in your book project)
+Once the correct Ruby version is set up (at least 2.0.0), run the following from your book project's directory:

     gem install bundler
-    bundle
+    bundle install --binstubs

 And you should be good to go!